Rawoochat/Rawoochats-Expanded-Vanilla/README.md

      ```bash
      %appdata%/.minecraft
      ```

-     (Just enter this path into Explorer)

    * On Linux:

      Depends on the launcher.
-Best rule of thumb would be to click a button to show game files.
+Rule of thumb would be to click a button to show game files in your launcher of choice.

 5) Install mods